abalmaceda/eframework/docs/developer/packages.md

     path: 'dashboard/settings/paypal',
     template: 'paypal'
     waitOn: ->
-      return ReactionCore.Subscriptions.Packages
+      return EFrameworkCore.Subscriptions.Packages
 ```

 Use the controller `ShopController` for public/shop routes, and `ShopAdminController` for admin roles.

-In addition to defining the route in the `Router.map`, you should add the route and template in the `ReactionCore.registerPackage` to export this route to ReactionCore and add permissions.
+In addition to defining the route in the `Router.map`, you should add the route and template in the `EFrameworkCore.registerPackage` to export this route to EFrameworkCore and add permissions.

 ###Collections